Applications of Breath Biopsy®

 Breath Biopsy therefore has the potential to dramatically improve test sensitivity across a range of diseases, increasing the likelihood of early detection, earlier intervention and, by extension, improving long-term prognosis.

 Breath sampling is completely non-invasive, whereas existing diagnostic procedures are often significantly less pleasant and carry risks – both of which can negatively affect patient compliance.
-As an entirely non-medical procedure, breath sampling is also suitable for use in widespread screening approaches that many other methods aren’t – such as screening that involves vulnerable groups.
+Breath sampling is also suitable for use in widespread screening approaches that many other methods aren’t – such as screening that involves vulnerable groups.

 Breath Biopsy can be applied to precision medicine in a number of clinically relevant contexts.
 If breath biomarkers can be identified that predict both therapy response and treatment efficacy, it could lead to the development of diagnostic breath tests for identification of responders.
 Similarly, where multiple treatments are available, the use of breath biomarkers could speed the process of identifying the most appropriate therapy for each patient.